This post was originally published February 6, 2020.

-It doesn’t matter how fancy your camera is — if it isn’t stable, you’re probably going to end up with a blurry shot.
+It doesn’t matter how fancy your camera is – if it isn’t stable, you could end up with a blurry shot.

-The solution is a tripod: a three-legged stand to hold your camera in place when you shoot.
-It’s especially important to use if you prefer a low ISO — a popular camera setting that reduces graininess (skip to the next paragraph if you don’t want to get technical).
+The solution is a tripod: a three-legged stand that holds your camera in place when you shoot.
+It’s especially important to use a tripod if you prefer a low ISO – a popular camera setting that reduces graininess (skip to the next paragraph if you don’t want to get technical).
 A low ISO creates more blur, though, because you have to pair it with a slow shutter speed.
 Photographers rely on tripods to reduce this blur while still minimizing graininess with a low ISO.

 With artificial lighting, you can always create the shot you want, no matter the weather or time of day.
-It isn’t necessary, but it does allow you to take consistently well-lit product shots.
+It isn’t necessary, but it does ensure you can always take high-quality photos of your products.

 Now, modify the light using these adjustments:

-- If the sunlight is too harsh or creating shadows, place white paper or sheer white curtain over the window to diffuse the light.
+- If the sunlight is too harsh or creates shadows, place white paper or a sheer white curtain over the window to diffuse the light.

 - Turn off your electric lights.
 Sunlight and electric light have different colors, so use just sunlight to keep your shot consistent.